 - Larger portions than we have at home, or than what our body needs, may be served which can contribute extra calories.

-- Meals are often high-fat to contribute flavor, but as a result can substantially increase calories.
+- Meals are often high-fat to contribute flavor, but as a result, can substantially increase calories.
 Often higher amounts of saturated and trans fats are used which are negative for heart health.

 - Restaurant and fast food meals are usually high in sodium.
 In some cases, one meal may have more sodium than is recommended per day for health.

 - While carbohydrates are essential nutrients and certainly don’t need to be eliminated for health and overall healthy weight management, often bigger portions than would be optimal for those struggling with their weight and diabetes, are served.
-Big portions of starchy foods such as bread, pasta, or rice, and large bottomless cups of pop are cheap and consumers perceive large volume as good value.
+Big portions of starchy foods such as bread, pasta, or rice, and large bottomless cups of pop are cheap and consumers perceive large volumes as good value.

 Watch my previous archived TV interview from Global Morning News about healthy choices when eating out: